segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 **Domain Expertise & Business Acumen**

 * Develop [deep knowledge](https://martinfowler.com/bliki/DomainDrivenDesign.html) of your industry.
 Find jobs at companies making products you actually care about.
 Love basketball but suck at it?
 Work for the NBA instead.
-When you genuinely understand the business, you naturally combine tech skills with domain expertise—knowing why features matter, not just how to code them.
+When you genuinely understand the business, you naturally combine tech skills with domain expertise, knowing why features matter, not just how to code them.
 In the AI era, this matters more than ever.
 You can't be a code mercenary jumping between companies with zero understanding of the business context.
 Domain expertise makes you valuable beyond just writing code, which AI can now handle anyway.
 * Learn [how to translate business requirements](https://www.coursera.org/articles/business-analyst) into technical solutions.
 Seriously.
 Think about what AI tools need to be the most valuable.
 Clearly defined requirements, parameters, contextual knowledge.
 The better you are at this, the better you'll be able to "prompt engineer".
 * Follow AI industry leaders on [platforms like LinkedIn](https://www.getphyllo.com/post/ai-influencers-linkedin) to stay current.
 * Take career-path-specific courses on [platforms like Microsoft Learn](https://learn.microsoft.com/en-us/training/career-paths/) to hone in on skills for your target job role.